The short answer: it depends.

 Consider the complexity of your subject matter and the newness of it to employees taking the course.
-Pay special attention your audience’s education level, job position, prior knowledge, and their familiarity with the topic.
-These factors will you determine the level at which you present your content.
-If your course is too easy, participants are likely to get bored and un-engaged.
+Pay special attention to your audience’s education level, job position, prior knowledge, and familiarity with the topic.
+These factors will determine the level at which you present your content.
+If your course is too easy, participants are likely to get bored and unengaged.
 But making the course too difficult will lead learners to grow frustrated and increase the likelihood they’ll give up.

 - How much does your audience already know about your topic?

-- How can you associate new material to elements or concepts they are already familiar with?
+- How can you associate new material with elements or concepts they are already familiar with?

 2) Not Enough Time

 Is the course schedule realistic for your employees?

 Time is recognized by many as our most precious resource.
 Your team members are balancing busy work and personal life schedules.
 If your eLearning course is too long, if you’re assigning unrealistic timelines, or if employees are not given enough time during work hours, participants are not likely to complete the course.